Eat your carrots! They’ll improve your eyesight!

 3. Eggs are an excellent source of lutein, zeaxanthin, vitamins C and E, and zinc.

-4. Squash—both summer and winter varieties—are a good source of lutein, zeaxanthin, and vitamin C. Summer squash also contains zinc, whereas winter squash contains vitamin A and omega-3 fatty acids.
+4. Pumpkin and Squash—both summer and winter varieties—are a good source of lutein, zeaxanthin, and vitamin C. Summer squash also contains zinc, whereas winter squash contains vitamin A and omega-3 fatty acids.

 5. Nuts and seeds—almonds, walnuts, Brazil nuts, hazelnuts, cashews, sunflower seeds, chia seeds, flax seeds, and hemp seeds—are a rich source of both vitamin E and omega-3 fatty acids.
 Just one ounce of many of these contains half the recommended daily allowance of vitamin E.